chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - **_"Transposition tables"_**:
     - As I understand, it plays the role of **generalisation** in function approximation: _two similar states should have similar values_.
     - It originates from **search** of the **game tree**, where it is possible to reach a given position in more than one way.
 These are called `transpositions`.
-    - The **transposition table** is a **kind of cache**: on encountering a new position, the program checks the table to see whether the **state has already been analyzed**.
+    - The **transposition table** is a **kind of cache**: on encountering a new position, the program checks the table to see whether the **state has already been analysed**.
 If yes, the value (stored) can be used instead of calculating it (which would require expending a subtree).
   - **_"afterstates"_**:
     - I understand it as a third metric to quantify the "value":
       - V(`s`): **state value** of **being** in state `s` and following policy `π`.